omkar-ukirde/pair-trading/README.md

 # pair-trading
-In csv file select the data (only numbers) and select condtional formating.
+In csv file select the data (only numbers) and select condtional formating -> colour scale -> white green